Introduction

 Best for: Conversational engagement and instant scheduling at massive scale

 Paradox excels at the front door.
-Candidates interact with Olivia, a conversational assistant, to ask questions, complete basic screening, and book interviews directly into manager calendars.
+Candidates interact with Olivia to ask questions, complete basic screening, and book interviews directly into manager calendars.

 XOR